EvolvingHomosapien/blackjack/readme.md

 ## **About JavaScript Data Types Quiz**

-The JavaScript Data Types quiz is a 10 question web application quiz game built to help developers learn and differentiate between the various eight data types in JavaScript.
+JavaScript Data Types quiz is a 10 question quiz game built to help beginning developers learn and differentiate the various eight data types in the JavaScript programming language.

 ## **Personal Note**